keithalewis/math/tim.md

 ## Remarks

 This is a complete and correct definition of a monad, if not particularly enlightening.

+The definition of a category is similar to that of a monoid except the binary operation is not defined for all pairs of arrows.

+__Exercise__. _If a category has one object then it is a monoid_.

+_Hint_: The binary operation is defined for all arrows $f$ since $\dom f$ and
+$\cod f$ are the one object.

+If you already know something about category theory you might think my definition is lacking.
+The usual definition states a category has arrows and objects, but arrows have a domain and codomain.
+The identity arrows determine the objects.

 The usual definition of a functor states it also takes objects of the first category to objects of the second.

 __Exercise__. _Show identity arrows are unique_.